Gordon999/Pi-LC-Autoguider/README.md

 # In development, therefore BETA, to work with RaspiOS based on BULLSEYE, using libcamera (NOT raspistill/raspivid).
 # At your own risk !!.
 Ensure you have any required software backed up.

-This script was developed using # libcamera to auto guide a telescope through a ST-4 port using a Raspberry Pi (Pi2B/Pi3B/Pi3B+/Pi4 recommended) and a suitable interface.
+This script was developed using a Raspberry PI with libcamera to auto guide a telescope through a ST-4 port using a Raspberry Pi (Pi2B/Pi3B/Pi3B+/Pi4 recommended) and a suitable interface.
 For interface details etc see https://github.com/Gordon999/Pi-AutoGuider

 ## Screenshot